Medical-Image-Analysis-Laboratory/FetalSynthSeg/README.md

 </div>

-**In this repository we provide the code necessary to run the synthetic data generation framework, training scripts as well as models and their weights used in the paper.**
+**In this repository we provide the code necessary to run the synthetic data generation framework as well as models and their weights used in the paper.**

 ## Docker 🐳
 We provide a Docker image `vzalevskyi/fetalsynthseg:v1` to run the inference code in a containerized environment.